stefmolin/stefmolin.github.io/app/_posts/articles/open-source/5-ways-to-get-started-in-open-source.md

 - *Is the project still active?
 Has it been a long time since the project was last updated?
 Are people still using it?*<br/>You will have better luck contributing to something that is actively maintained.

-- *How big is the code base?*<br/>If the code base is large and you are new to the project, it might be difficult to get a foothold.
+- *How big is the codebase?*<br/>If the codebase is large and you are new to the project, it might be difficult to get a foothold.

 - *Is this project built on top of another project that you are familiar with?*<br/>You may not know the higher-level project too much, but your knowledge of the underlying API will help.

 - *Where is the project repository hosted?
-Is it public?*<br/>You will need to find the code base in order to contribute to it.
+Is it public?*<br/>You will need to find the codebase in order to contribute to it.

 ## Find a way to contribute that fits you